samuelgr/Xidi/README.md

   - Not be named "Custom" as this would clash with the default name of a custom mapper.
   - Not have the same name as any of the built-in mappers.

-Xidi will display a warning message box if it detects an error with how a custom mapper is defined or named.
+Xidi will display a warning message box if it detects an error with how a custom mapper is defined.
 To see the details, ensure logging is turned on and consult the log file Xidi places on the desktop.
 Unlike for configuration file errors, Xidi will not automatically turn on logging in the event of a custom mapper definition error.

 The subsections that follow describe what each "CustomMapper" configuration section should contain in order to define a custom mapper.